sanjaii/nosql-tool/README.md

 ### Destroy records from a collection

-`./bin/cli destroy collection_name key value` delete all the records containing the given key-value pair.
+`./bin/cli destroy collection_name key value`, delete all the records containing the given key-value pair.

-If you run `./bin/cli destroy Users name Sanjay` will result in output similar to this
+If you run `./bin/cli destroy Users name Sanjay`, it will result in output similar to this:

 ```
 I, [2022-09-26T11:54:55.541645 #98815]  INFO -- : Deleted all the records with key:name and value:Sanjay if there any